This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This bustling metropolis provides top notch cuisine, from Indian to Middle Eastern to local, accommodations of all shapes, sizes, and prices, a rousing night life, and activities for everyone (fancy a bike ride down the World’s Most Dangerous Road?).

-There aren’t many major cities in the world where a room can cost $5US and a top notch meal can be had for under $10US, so consider beginning your Bolivian trip here.
+There aren’t many major cities in the world where a room can cost $5USD and a top notch meal can be had for under $10USD, so consider beginning your Bolivian trip here.

 Traveling in Bolivia can be tough business, especially for backpackers with a low budget.
 The buses and roads are, shall we say, challenging, and overland travel can take a lot out of even the most seasoned travelers.